 Deutsche Telekom has been involved in disabled sports since October 2006., when the Group entered into a partnership with Germany's National Paralympic Committee (DBS).

 The focus of Deutsche Telekom's commitment is on providing support for the "German Paralympic Top Team."
 Thanks to the well-targeted funding, the Paralympic athletes were put in a much better position to prepare for their competitions.
 As a result of these efforts, a high proportion of the medals won by the German team at the Paralympic Games were won by members of the Top Team funded by Deutsche Telekom and Allianz as well as Sparkassen-Finanzgruppe and Toyota Deutschland GmbH.
 But promoting the new up-and-coming talent in disabled sports is also a priority for Deutsche Telekom.
 That is why Deutsche Telekom supports the Paralympic youth camp organized by the German Youth Paralympic Association (DBSJ).

 "Ambition, professionalism and team spirit drive the athletes on to produce the best possible performances.
-We see these sportspeople as role models that we are proud to give sustained support to," says Stephan Althoff, head of Corporate Sponsoring and Events at Deutsche Telekom.
+We see these sportspeople as role models that we are proud to give sustained support to," says Stephan Althoff, head of Corporate Sponsoring at Deutsche Telekom.
 "Our support enables the athletes to prepare for the Paralympic Games under optimal conditions."

 In the funded project "Neue Sporterfahrung" ("New Sports Experience"), young people find out what life is like for people with disabilities.
 A number of training units within the realm of disabled sports strengthen team spirit and creativity, as well as mutual respect and understanding for people with disabilities.

 Blind trust in your feel for the ball and following the team's commands precisely?
 That's the challenge of the "blind soccer" training unit for junior clubs.
 An exciting experience that puts all your senses to the test – a truly "new sports experience".